This Man... This Monster!: Plot

 Roaming the streets, Ben is invited into the home of a scientist.
 The scientist gives Ben coffee laced with a sedative, and Ben falls asleep on the man's sofa.
 The man uses a device to transfer the Thing's powers to himself, causing himself to look like the Thing and Ben to become human.
 A few days later, the imposter Thing goes to the Fantastic Four's headquarters, the Baxter Building, in hopes of proving himself superior by defeating the Fantastic Four.
 Ben arrives at the Baxter Building to warn the Fantastic Four, but Reed Richards and Susan Storm believe him to be the imposter so he storms out.
 Meanwhile, at Metro University, Fantastic Four member Johnny Storm and his friend Wyatt Wingfoot get involved in an argument with a football star until it is broken up by the coach.
 The coach suggests that Wyatt join the team on account of his father's athletic prowess, but Wyatt refuses.

 At the Baxter Building, Reed tests a portal to an antimatter dimension.
 He has the imposter Thing hold his safety tether, and the man is surprised to see Reed pursuing scientific advances at personal risk without seeking publicity.
 He decides to save Reed and pull him back, but he waits too long and the tether snaps.
 The imposter Thing leaps in to save Reed, sacrificing himself to throw Reed back through the portal.
 Ben goes to visit his girlfriend Alicia, hoping that she will still recognize him because she is blind and will not be affected by his appearance.
-As he knocks on her door, he reverts back to the Thing upon the imposter's death.
+As he knocks on her door, he reverts to the Thing upon the imposter's death.
 He returns to the Baxter Building and they realize that Ben, the real Thing, is still alive.
 Reed expresses his gratitude for the imposter's decision to save him.